sphinx-doc/sphinx/doc/markup/misc.rst

    The automatic width is determined by rendering the content in the table, and scaling them according to their share of the total width.

+   By default, Sphinx uses a table layout with ``L`` for every column.

    .. versionadded:: 0.2.1